StDoses72/Xutrix-ChessEngine/log.md

 # Xutrix-ChessEngine
 A self-developed chess engine

+2025/11/09

+Update the method of minimax.
+Choose the method of do a move, take snapshot, push the snapshot into stack, and undo the move by pop snapshot out from the stack to restore the board as well as the global variables.

 2025/11/07

 Finished building the mobility function.
 Introducing the mobility after one move, and the mobility of the board under the depth required.
 Also, to prevent the over-dependence on mobility, added the feature of mobility cap for each piece and the mobility coefficient for each piece in order to lock the mobility score in a reasonable scale.
 Add the idea of enpassant into the game